captainzero93/Protect-Images-from-AI-PixelGuard/README.md

 6. **Enhanced Key Management**: Implementing a more robust key management system could improve the overall security of the cryptographic operations.

-7. **Machine Learning Integration**: Incorporating machine learning models to detect and adapt to new AI scraping techniques could provide more dynamic and future-proof protection.
+7. **Machine Learning Integration**: Incorporating machine learning models to detect and adapt to new AI scraping techniques could provide more dynamic protection.

 8. **API Development**: Creating an API for the core functionality would allow for easier integration with other software or web services.